geruiz/blockchain-developer-bootcamp-final-project/avoiding_common_attacks.md

 # Contract security measures

 - SWC-134 Message call with hardcoded gas amount
-The contract use `.call{value:...}()` instead of `transfer()` or `send()` without fixed values.
+The smart contract use `.call{value:...}()` instead of `transfer()` or `send()` without fixed values.

 - SWC-118 Incorrect constructor name
-The contract has a correct constructor, wich one receive initialization params.
+The smart contract has a valid constructor and receives the initialisation parameters.

 - SWC-110 Assert violation
-The contract uses `requiere()` statement instead of `assert()` for check conditions.
+The smart contract uses `require()` statement instead of `assert()` for check conditions.

 - SWC-108 State variable default visibility
-All variables defined in the contract have their visibility specified.
+All variables defined in the smart contract have their visibility specified.

 - SWC-107 Reentrancy
-Prevee reentrancy doing state changes before transfer funds call is executed.
-For example, when the bet amount is refund, this is made after the new owner assignment.
-In `claimFounds` function, first is the state change and next the founds transferences.
+Prevent reentrancy by making state changes before the funds transfer call is executed.
+For example, when the offer price is refunded to the previous buyer, this refund is made after the assignment of the new buyer.
+In `claimFunds` function, first the change of state is made and then the transfer of funds takes place.

 - SWC-105 Unprotected Ether Withdrawal
-The are controls in the contract to ensure the correct transfer of funds.
+The are verifications in the smart contract to ensure the correct transfer of funds.
 These actions can only be done by the right users.

 - SWC-103 Floating Pragma
-The contract uses a specific compiler version.
+The smart contract uses a specific compiler version.

 - SWC-100 Function default visibility
-All functions defined in the contract have their visibility specified.
+All functions defined in the smart contract have their visibility specified.

 - Proper Use of Require, Assert and Revert
-All functions that made contract changes use `requiere()` statements.
+All functions that make changes to the contract use `require()` statements.

 - Use Modifiers Only for Validation
 The modifiers defined are used only for validation.

-- Checks-Effects-Interactions (Avoiding state changes after external calls) All external calls (use of `call{value:...}()` ) are after state changes.
+- Checks-Effects-Interactions (Avoiding state changes after external calls) All external calls (use of `call{value:...}()`) are made after state changes are performed.